 These webpages provide a collection of wildflower images.
-Its purpose is to more allow their identification, but one can't help to look in awe at the intricate beauty provided by these macro images.
+Its purpose is to showcase the native plants and allow their identification.
+One can't help to look in awe at the intricate beauty provided by these macro images.

-Our wildflowers webpages contain over 240 species.
-The species have been divided into 5 webpages based on botanical families.
+Our wildflowers webpages contain over 250 species.
+The species have been divided into five webpages based on botanical families.

 Families Mimosaceae and Myrtaceae